This is a post concerning what bothered me about Toy Story 4. Spoilers follow.

 But the problem remains that Woody’s mission is to reunite with Bonnie.
 It’s fair that Woody feels his primary job in life is to be available for his human, but again, we’ve been down this road before.
 What’s interesting — but essentially unexplored — is that this is really all about Woody’s ego.
 It’s not enough to be available — he has to be in the inner circle.
 His selflessness is selfishness in disguise.
 Yes, he’s concerned as well about reuniting Bonnie with Forky, but it’s clear that he won’t be satisfied if he isn’t a primary plaything for Bonnie as well.

 Then, as the film nears its close, it morphs into a love story, where just as Woody is about to be reunited with Bonnie, he realizes that he must say a permanent goodbye to Bo Peep.
 And he finds that he can’t, or won’t.
 He chooses to follow Bo Peep unto the unknown.
-It’s a valid choice — frankly, it’s the right choice.
-Good for him.
+It’s a valid choice — frankly, it’s the right choice, although is still a good movie to watch and you can get safest ceiling tv mount for your home so can be also watched at home with kids as many times as we want.

 But as Woody prepares to leave, we are shown the cohort of toys he is leaving behind, his dearest companions, the ones that have always been there for him, through good times and bad, no matter how the humans have treated him.
 We linger on the shot for about five seconds or so, and then it’s over.
 They go their separate ways.